 What I Love About China

 1. China, Italy, and Mexico are the competitors for the American stomach for a reason.
-China is a food culture and do not make them late for lunch.
+China is a food culture that I love and O, do not make them late for lunch.

 2. I never knew before I moved to China that most Americans are lonely and do not even know it.
 What I mean is that Americans like to talk about the weather and some highlights about our kids, but we do not go much deeper.
 I have an Afrikaner friend who lives in the States.
 He says that just when he feels the relationship is going deeper, the American will suddenly back off relationally.
 Most Americans have an invisible wall that they do not recognize that no one or almost no one crosses.
-Remember the Simon & Garfunkel tune says, “I am a Rock, I am an Island.
+Remember the Simon & Garfunkel tune that says, “I am a Rock, I am an Island.
 I touch no one and no one touches me.”?
 That is America in so many ways.
 We Americans do not get personal.
 For example, I can talk about religious faith or how much they earn with anyone in China whereas you cannot touch that in America or you risk losing your friend.
 It seems I was open to something different when I came to China and discovered that in America we did not talk deep.
 I am glad to have become a deeper person here and less lonely.
 (Though I never knew I was lonely before I came)

 3. Americans are desperately independent.
 Freedom has come to mean that we do not rely on anyone emotionally or otherwise.
 This is related to 2 it seems.
 Individualism has become extreme in America.
 I pump my own gas and never talk to a teller at the bank.
 I bought a house and borrowed US$60,000 from my Chinese friends and not a penny from my American friends.
 Friendships have traction in China.